Uterine fibroids: Symptoms, diagnosis, and prevention

 3. Submucosal fibroids

 They project inwards, towards the uterine cavity.
-Submucosal fibroids have been linked to impaired fertility, and can cause heavy and prolonged menstrual bleeding.
+Submucosal fibroids have been linked to impaired fertility and can cause prolonged and heavy periods.
 When a submucosal fibroid protrudes into the uterine cavity, it can lead to complications such as miscarriage or difficulties in conceiving.

 4. Pedunculated fibroids